 - upon publication

-Under the US Constitution, legislation should not be given a commencement date that is earlier than the date upon which legislation is made, before it is published, or too quickly after being published. the goal is to ensure compliance, not “gotcha” citizens.
+Under the US Constitution, legislation should not be given a commencement date earlier than the date upon which legislation is made before it is published or too quickly after being published.
+The goal is to ensure compliance, not “gotcha” citizens.

-Legislation generally continues util there is an intervention to bring it to an end.
+Legislation generally continues until there is an intervention to bring it to an end.
 There are five general ways an Act ends:

 - Express repeal (should include a repeal schedule and have the Acts repealed in the body of the act in best practice)

 - Implied repeal (should be avoided)

 - Sunset clause (includes time-bound, review clauses, and pilot provisions)